phaseportrait/phaseportrait/docs/generator.md

 # \_Generator\_
 > *class* phaseportrait.generator_base.**\_Generator\_**(*dF, initial_position, xrange, \*, dF_args={None}, yrange=[], max_steps=100, n_points=100, \*\*kargs*)

 **This class is used internally in Maps and Trajectories.
-We do not recommend beginners using it directly.**
+It is not intended to be used by the user.**

 A class used to generate and save data.